-The Company's Data Protection Officer Sarah Moon (HR Manager) is responsible for reviewing this policy and updating the Senior Leadership Team and Board of Governors on the College's data protection responsibilities and any risks in relation to the processing of data.
+The School has appointed the Director of Finance and Operations (DFO) as the Privacy and Compliance Officer.
+They will deal with all requests and enquiries concerning the School's uses of your personal data (see section on Your Rights below) and endeavour to ensure that all personal data is processed in compliance with this policy and Data Protection Law and updating the Senior Leadership Team and Board of Governors on the College's data protection responsibilities and any risks in relation to the processing of data.
 You should direct any questions in relation to this policy or data protection to this person.